ota-meshi/eslint-plugin-regexp/docs/rules/no-super-linear-move.md

 #### Limit the quantifier

 All quantifiers reported by this rule are unbound (= maximum is infinite).
-This is because attackers need strings with a lengths >1000 character to exploit the quadratic runtime.
+This is because attackers need strings with lengths >1000 character to exploit the quadratic runtime.

 If the quantifier simply stops searching after some maximum number of steps, the quantifier isn't exploitable.